How do I get into Medicine?

 The registration fee is $250.
 If you are eligible for a concession, the registration fee is $150.
 If you are sitting the UMAT outside Australia and New Zealand, there is an additional $185 fee.

-Your completed registration must be received at the UMAT office at ACER no later than 5.00 pm Australian Eastern Standard Time (AEST) on Friday 3 June 2016.
+Your completed registration must be received at the UMAT office at ACER by the last week of May 2017.

-Late registrations for UMAT will be accepted up to 5pm AEST on Friday 17 June 2016 on payment of a late fee of $65 in addition to the registration fee.
-The online registration system will close after this time and it will NOT be possible to register for UMAT 2016.
+Late registrations for UMAT will be accepted up to 14 days after the normal closing date on payment of a late fee of $65 in addition to the registration fee.
+The online registration system will close after this time and it will NOT be possible to register for UMAT 2017.

 The graduate medicine entry route requires that you complete a degree first before applying for Medicine.
 This means studying hard for an additional 3 or 4 years (and paying the fees), to maintain high grades with no guarantee of getting into Medicine.
 So you will have exams for at least 7 years: three years of first degree and 4 years of condensed medical degree.
 Undergrad medicine, for eg at Monash, is far less stressful because in the first year they ease you in, and in final year you are working as an unpaid intern (so no exams).